Is there too much that meets the eye? It’s actually a collection of puzzle pieces. You’re another one that’s in the right place, sit down.

 A free world has been a privilege to know, and incredible to live in.
 A daily calm, beautiful people, food on the table, work on the plate, and a roof overhead; I’m sorry for those that only know something else.
 I wake up feeling guilty at times, because an innocent billion or more live in the misery of real famine, and I worry about the long line at Dunkin making me late for the train.
 Basic Joes, we are owed nothing.

 This is about the greed of humanity driving people over the wall.
 Pun intended, US debt is 22+ trillions in the red, and the spending light is always green.
 Global debt is up around $184 trillion and can be tracked on a debt clock.
 US corporations are running debts past $9 trillion and a credit score is still pegged to your name.
-The Fed prints cash and raises interest rates, yet has never been audited in history.
+The never-audited Fed continues to print cash and bail out the very financial institutions that cause Americans grief from their greed.
 Don’t be surprised by any market’s volatility as their is a global tug-of-war for control.
 Tighter budgets, aggressive sales, expected ROIs, deadlines, and lush corporate bonuses influence the middle-class day-to-day.
 The divide between the rich and poor expands, and although it’s not easy to lead, the plot thins out for all.

 Whether global problems and issues dividing our country and major cities affect you, you are entitled to the problems of your own.
 Politics are the last thing on so many minds, we do what we have to do.
 Are you actually in-tune or just drifting along?
 Maybe, people feel insignificant in our democracy, because no matter who has been in office, not much has changed in daily lives.
 Acceptance of the path, with plenty of people pushing agendas, the lazy river might just flood the next generation.